 Steps for success when building your Confluence wiki

-1. Identify your business requirements
+1. Define your business requirements

 Start by asking what business problem you want to solve.
 Is your aim to create a streamlined internal hub where colleagues receive general company updates?
 Or is your requirement more function-specific?
 Perhaps you want to create channels where your teams can work productively together, host documents and report back on their progress.
 Confluence can be used effectively in all of these scenarios, as long as it’s clearly structured and organised.